Substance Abuse and Addiction Treatment Resources in Greenbelt

 Al-Anon and Nar-Anon Meetings

 When someone misuses substances, their behaviors and problems affect friends and family to the point where it is difficult to cope without the support of others who understand what they are feeling.
-There are two support systems that offer a variety of meetings during the week that take place in Greenbelt.
+There are two support systems that offer a variety of meetings during the week that take place.
 Al-Anon meetings helps loved ones of individuals addicted to alcohol and Nar-Anon meetings help family and friends affected by drug use.
-Below are two locations to find help.

 Greenbelt Step Club